 For more information on careers in this field, see the list on the right.
 For salary ranges, schooling requirements and more, check out the Career Explorer.

-Some mental health practitioners – specifically, professional counselors, psychologists, psychiatrists, clinical social workers, and psychiatric nurses – hold advanced degrees with special training in brain function and human behavior.
-These professionals help patients with clinically diagnosed mental illness and emotional problems, and their approach to care may be purely medical, psycho-therapeutic, psycho-social, or a combination of therapies.
+Some mental health practitioners – specifically, professional counselors, psychologists, psychiatrists, clinical social workers and psychiatric nurses – hold advanced degrees with special training in brain function and human behavior.
+These professionals help patients with clinically diagnosed mental illnesses and emotional problems, and their approach to care may be purely medical, psycho-therapeutic, psycho-social or a combination of therapies.

 The mental health field encompasses a variety of professions, each of which has a number of different career avenues:

 Note: The American Counseling Association reviewed this overview.

 Last updated: November 15, 2016

 ©2012 American Dental Education Association